 Light: Bright, indirect light.
 These tropical beauties also thrive under fluorescent lights, making them good office plants.

 Water: Spray plants twice a week, until they are thoroughly wet.
 Or you can take them to the sink and run water over them.
 DO NOT soak them.
 Turn plants upside down to allow excess water to run off.
 Standing water at the base of the leaves will cause them to rot.

-Humidity: Moderate to high humidity.
+Humidity: Moderate to high -- 50% relative humidity or above.
 Brown leaf tips are caused by dry air.
 Use a humidity tray, room humidifier or mist the plants with tepid water.

 Temperature: Spring through early fall, average to warm 65-80°F/18-27°C; In winter, a cool rest 60°F/16°C will help it bloom in summer.